MacRdy/kodgen/README.md

 If no template is found in the user's directory, the default template will be used.
 To skip a specific template when generating, use the `skipTemplates` option.

-You can also add data (functions, constants, etc.) to each template by providing a `templateDataFile`, which can be a JSON or JS file.
+You can also add arbitrary data (functions, constants, etc.) to each template by providing a `templateDataFile`, which can be a JSON or JS file.
+This data will be available by key `user`.

 ```javascript
 // example_template_data_file.js